leon-dae/explainable_ML_ice_study/README.md

 # Unfolding the complexity of ice with explainable machine learning models

-This repository is the official implementation of [Unfolding the complexity of ice withexplainable machine learning models](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Unfolding the complexity of ice with explainable machine learning models](https://arxiv.org/abs/2030.12345).

 ## Requirements